idmken/idmken.github.io/blogs/2101-GSADWPlaybook.md

 ## Guidance For Agencies

-GSA’s Office of Government-wide Policy developed the [Digital Worker Identity Playbook](https://www.idmanagement.gov/wp-content/uploads/sites/1171/uploads/Playbook-Digital-Worker.pdf){:target="_blank"}.
+GSA’s Office of Government-wide Policy developed the [Digital Worker Identity Playbook](https://www.idmanagement.gov/wp-content/uploads/sites/1171/uploads/Playbook-Digital-Worker.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
 This playbook helps Identity, Credential, and Access Management (ICAM) teams as well as CIO and CISO offices at federal agencies determine the risk of and define a process for digital worker identity management.

 Ensuring digital workers are distinguishable, auditable, and consistently managed is a challenge for agencies.
 Most often they attempt to use human worker processes which may hinder digital worker creation or access, such as assigning system or group accounts with excessive privileges or not using attributes to uniquely identify a digital worker from other human or non-digital workers.
 The playbook’s three step process outlines how to identify a digital worker's potential for adverse impact or risk, the requirements to create and govern an identity based on this risk, and what to track for accountability and auditing.
 Agencies can use this playbook to uniquely identify and monitor automated technologies and decrease the creation of overly privileged or unauthorized accounts for digital workers.
 Employing least privilege, separation of duties, and regular access recertification enhances security posture and improves auditability and incident response analysis when managing your digital workforce.